geohackweek/vector/_episodes/04-geopandas-intro.md

 ### Map plot overlays: Plotting multiple spatial layers

-Here's a compact, quick way of using the GeoDataFrame plot method to overlay two GeoDataFrames while style customizing the styles for each layer.
+Here's a compact, quick way of using the GeoDataFrame plot method to overlay two GeoDataFrames while customizing the styles for each layer.

 {% highlight python %}